top of page

 Clean out Intestines before Surgery

-Side Effects of Castor Oil
+Side Effects

 Castor oil is a natural remedy that has been deemed safe to use in limited amounts.
 However, you may still experience some mild to moderate symptoms if you take too much of it or consume it for an extended period.

-Place a small amount of castor oil on your forearm and let it sit for 24 hours.
+Place a small amount of the oil on your forearm and let it sit for 24 hours.
 If you have any reaction, even if it is slight redness or itching, avoid using castor oil for any reason.

 Overly dosage might cause